marcusoftnet/marcusoftnet.github.io/_posts/2015-05-10-waste-and-why-i-rather-talk-about-something-else.md

 author: Marcus Hammarberg
 date: 2015-05-10T14:33:45.000Z
 tags:
-  - |-
-    Lean
-    - Agile - Life of a consultant
+  - LeanLean - Agile - Life of a consultant
 ---

 The other day I commented on a tweet from [Paul Klipp](http://paulklipp.com/).
 A man I highly respect around all things Lean and Agile.
 Here's the tweet and my response: